Dan-McElroy/Basket-API/README.md

 Not throwing Exception for delete if Item does not already exist in the basket.

+Endpoints will only send around string ID and int quantity, as for this small amount of information I feel it makes more sense than passing a serialised DTO around.

 Split the models into a separate library to allow internal methods and properties to be unit tested without exposing to the API.

 Internalised the collection itself in IBasket as though exposing it would keep the class simple, would also expose undesirable operations to the client.